UCSF-DataSci/ds217-01-successful-setup-thomasblakely/reflection.md

 ## 4. Share something you enjoy!
 [Drop a link to something you really enjoy - could be a website, article, video, project, hobby, book, podcast, or anything else you're into]

 My friend and I have been sending a whole bunch of cat videos to each other over the past year.
 Here is one of the videos I find particularly amusing.
+Note that the video is on YouTube, accessible through the link: https://youtube.com/shorts/BnAMotPrY3U.
+You can also click the image below to be directly taken to the video!

 [![Cat Tantrum (YouTube)](https://img.youtube.com/vi/BnAMotPrY3U/0.jpg)](https://youtube.com/shorts/BnAMotPrY3U)